rachelAtFlatiron/Phase-4-062424/README.md

 # Auth Part One: Deliverables

+## SWBATs

+- [ ] Explain what a cookie is and what cookies can be used for.
+- [ ] Configure a Flask API to use cookies.
+- [ ] Understand how websites use login to authenticate users.
+- [ ] Use the session object to authenticate a user.

+---

+## Deliverables
 ### 1. Use cookies
 #### 1a.
 In the inspector of the browser, enter a cookie for dark/light mode.
 #### 1b.
 Create a GET `/dark-mode` route in `App.py` to track dark mode and light mode.